-Undergraduate students interested in applying to a coterm program should contact the coordinator of coterminal advising in Undergraduate Advising and Research (UAR).
+Undergraduates interested in applying to a coterm program should contact the coordinator of coterminal advising in Academic Advising.

 Students who accept an offer of admission and are matriculated (enrolled) into a coterm graduate program are assessed a $125 coterm application fee.

-Eligibility for a co-term graduate application fee waiver is based on the Financial Aid Office’s evaluation of your need-based aid application.
-Those from families with income below $125,000 and typical assets for that income range will qualify.
-The waiver is automatically applied and no special request is necessary.
+Need-based waivers - eligibility for this type of application fee waiver is based on the Financial Aid Office’s evaluation of your need-based aid application.
+Students who qualify under Stanford’s full tuition financial aid policy will automatically qualify.
+No special request is necessary.

 To apply for admission to a coterminal master’s program, students must submit all of the following to the prospective graduate department: